Gelbe Flecken

 • Adjust location:

-Make sure there is sufficient but indirect light and protect sensitive plants from direct sunlight.
+Ensure sufficient but indirect light and protect sensitive plants from direct sunlight.

 • Pest control: